 Beware of GMO’s and Glyphosate

-Unfotunately Beet Sugar and Brown Sugar are made from GMO beets. the majority of Erythritol, and Xylitol are made from GMO corn stalks.
+Unfotunately Beet Sugar and Brown Sugar are made from GMO beets.
+Most Erythritol and Xylitol are made from GMO corn stalks – Yuch!
 Cane sugar and Rice Syrup are non-GMO, however they are usually sprayed with Monsanto’s herbicide Glyphosate, a very dangerous toxin.
-To avoid GMO’s and Glyphosate, we need to look for organic sweeteners, raised with neither GMO’s or chemicals.
+To avoid both GMO’s and Glyphosate, we need to look for organic sweeteners with neither GMO’s or chemicals.

 Xylitol is a fermented sweetener that I do not recommend, because it causes a small sugar spike, creates gas in the intestines, is often made from GMO corn, and causes liver failure in dogs.
 For more info, see my article: Avoid Xylitol, Deadly to Dogs.